laurelmay/useful_scripts/README.md

 On ArchLinux, this will update the mirrors in use based on the user's current IP address. /etc/pacman.d/currentmirrors must be what /etc/pacman.conf includes when looking for mirrors.

+## weather

+This will fetch data from the National Weather Service about the current temperature and active weather alerts.